 Notes: The dependent variable is the natural logarithm of fare.
 Marginal effects are interpreted as the $100(\exp^{\beta}-1)\%$ change in fare.
 All specifications include flight-route fixed effects that control for any time-invariant flight, carrier, and airport-pair-specific characteristics that affect fares.
 Standard errors are clustered at the airport-pair level.
-Due to space constraints, the regression constant is not reported and standard errors are provided in Appendix Table B3.
-Significant at the 1 percent level.
-Significant at the 5 percent level.
-Significant at the 10 percent level.
+Due to space constraints, the regression constant is not reported and standard errors are provided in Appendix Table B3. \\\ Significant at the 1 percent level. \ Significant at the 10 percent level.

-(column two), and highly competitive markets (column three).33 Because holiday booking discounts were found to differ between nonstop and connecting trips in Table 4, Table 5 presents results when the analysis is restricted to include only nonstop flights.
+(column two), and highly competitive markets (column three).
+Because holiday booking discounts were found to differ between nonstop and connecting trips in Table 4, Table 5 presents results when the analysis is restricted to include only nonstop flights.